Skip to main content

 This special section of our USMS page highlights the amazing animals currently living in Room 42.

-Say hello to Project Lebron! smiley face
+Say hello to Archie!

 a picture of our axolotl

-This month, we’re featuring the leucistic axolotl!
+November’s spotlight goes to the leucistic axolotl!
 With its translucent-white skin and pinkish-red gills, this little creature is fascinating to observe.
 Part of the salamander family, the axolotl has a unique twist—it never fully “grows up” like its land-dwelling cousins.
 While not considered rare, axolotls remain aquatic and maintain their bright, colorful gills for their entire lives.

 What does it eat?